CYFIP1

 Cytoplasmic FMR1-interacting protein 1 is a protein that in humans is encoded by the CYFIP1 gene.

 Interactions

 CYFIP1 has been shown to interact with FMR1, to the exclusion of FXR1 and FXR2.
 It also forms part of the WAVE regulatory complex (WRC), and based on the crystal structure of the WRC it is believed CYFIP1 provides the binding site for the complex to Rac1.

+Medical research applications

+The CYFIP1 gene with haploinsufficiency may provide a model for the associated neuropsychiatric and neurological phenotypes of disorders such as autism and schizophrenia.
+With autism, a potential molecular link was identified between FMR1-FM and the genetic disorder dup(15q), in terms of the cytoplasmic FMR1 interacting protein 1 (CYFIP1) up regulated in those with the disorder.